 Reservations are required for groups of 10 or more on the Mule-Drawn Canal Boat Ride located at Great Falls Tavern Visitor Center.
 Please call 301-767-3714 for more information.

-Reservations are not required for the Williamsport Launch Boat, but can be made on the day of the tour by calling the Cushwa Basin Visitor Center at 301-582-0813.
+Reservations are not required for the Williamsport Launch Boat, but can be made up to 7 days in advance by calling the Cushwa Basin Visitor Center at 301-582-0813.
 The maximum capacity of the boat is 12 visitors.

 For more information on seasonal boat rides, go to our boat ride page for more information.